099ersf2/099ersf2/README.md

 Job:

-I'm the owner, project manager, lead scripter, and UI designer.
+-I'm the owner, project manager, lead scripter, and UI designer.

-I have four other people working on this project: a scripter, modeler, builder, and animator.
+-I have four other people working on this project: a scripter, modeler, builder, and animator.

 ### Past Work